linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

    chmod +x test-relay-disk

-There is no need to load the module into the kernel, it will be loaded by :command:`test-relay-disk`.
+There is no need to load the module into the kernel, it will be loaded by the :command:`test-relay-disk`.

 Use the command below to run the script: